 At The Winns, the children are at the centre of everything we do.
-To signify this, we are pursuing the UNICEF Rights Respecting School Bronze Award.
-This accreditation means that we are a school that champions the United Nations’ Convention of the Rights of the Child and have embedded the principles of the Convention into school through our ethos, policies and curriculum.
+To signify this, we are pursuing the UNICEF Rights Respecting School Silver Award.
+This accreditation means that we are a school that champions the United Nations’ Convention of the Rights of the Child (UNCRC) and have embedded the principles of the Convention into school through our ethos, policies and curriculum.

 The Convention is made up of 54 articles which explain what children’s rights are.

 Articles 1-42 relate specifically to what children and adults can do to ensure all children’s rights are met.
 These rights will be learned, taught, practiced, respected and promoted by the whole school community.

 Articles 43-54 relate to how the Government will ensure these rights are met.

 UNICEF has shown that when children are taught about their rights they have:

 - Improved self-esteem and feelings of being valued and listened to.